Connect (financial services company)

 Connect, formerly PRBC, is a consumer credit reporting agency, more commonly referred to as a credit bureau in the United States.
 It is similar to the other four U.S. credit bureaus (Equifax, Experian, TransUnion and Innovis) in that it is an FCRA (Fair Credit Reporting Act) compliant national data repository.
 Connect differs in that consumers are able to self-enroll and report their own non-debt payment history, and they can build a positive credit file based on alternative data, such as timely payments for bills including rent, utilities, cable, telephone, and insurance that are not automatically reported to the other bureaus.

-Connect service is offered free of charge.
+The Connect service is offered free of charge.
 When someone takes out a loan, the lender or merchant will pay a fee to Connect so they can see his or her alternative credit rating.